ACEsuit/ACEdensitymatrix/README.md

   "Overlap"          => [1.0 0.219059 … 4.70417e-11 0.00027372; 0.219059 1.0 … 4.43876e-6 0.00479534; … ; 4.70417e-11 4.43876e-6 … 1.0 0.658292; 0.00027372 0.00479534 … 0.658292 1.0]
   "Kohn-Sham matrix" => [-10.2747 -2.45905 … -3.86501e-6 -0.0031578; -2.45905 -1.0391 … 0.00022585 -0.0114218; … ; -3.86501e-6 0.00022585 … -0.180854 -0.54048; -0.0031578 -0.0114218 … -0.54048 -0.507038]
 ```
+This is also to showcase what format of data is required to use this package.

 # Model construction
 To construct the model, the model parameters should first be given